ZhaozzReal/variant-associated-IPA/README.md

 ## Description
-Somatic single nucleotide variants (SNVs) in cancer genome affect gene expression through various mechanisms depending on their genomic location.
-In this study, we found that somatic SNVs near splice site are associated with abnormal intronic polyadenylation (IPA) .
-Here we give examples to show how to detect SNV-associated IPA events and SNV-associated intron retention (IR) events.
+Genetic variants could affect gene expression through various mechanisms depending on their genomic location.
+In this study, we found that genetic variants near splice sites are associated with abnormal intronic polyadenylation (IPA) .
+Here we give examples to show how to detect variant-associated IPA events and variant-associated intron retention (IR) events.

-#### RNAseq density plots and IGV browser screenshots showing that somatic variant could cause intronic polyadenylation in *GRHL2* (A) and intron retention in *TP53* (B).
+#### RNAseq density plots and IGV browser screenshots showing that somatic single nucleotide variant (SNV) could cause intronic polyadenylation in *GRHL2* (A) and intron retention in *TP53* (B).

 <img src="https://github.com/ZhaozzReal/SNV_IPA/blob/main/Examples.png" />